kylenovak/developer-portfolio-web-app/README.md

 I hosted the app on Heroku at kylejnovak.com, but i have since shutdown the app because I wanted to rebuild it with a different tech stack.

 ## Achievements
-What I achieved from this project was that I got to learn a lot of tools that I hadn't used before, as well as launch a full featured app onto the web!
+What I achieved from this project was that I got to learn a lot of tools that I hadn't used before or wasn't too familiar with (i.e. Flask, SQLAlchemy, Alembic, SASS/SCSS, and Heroku), as well as launch a full featured app onto the web!

 ## Features
 Project features include: